Marta’s home page

 This is my web page.
 I use it to show a bit of what I do both at work and in my spare time.

-One of the things that I like about this job is that I can explore these big datasets, and make stories out of the data.
+One of the things that I appreciate most when working is exploring datasets (big or small), and understand the stories within the data.
 I typically plot and visualise the data in many different ways, trying to highlight trends and relations previously unknown.

 About myself